hadoken79/plantwatcher/readme.md

 But anything will work, as long as data is transfered over wifi to server api.
 Data has to be in json format.
 `"{\"plantId\": "\1\", \"hum\": \"66\", \"power\": \"99\"}"`
 Humvals have to be between 1 and 99.
+Code for esp32 is provided in esp32 folder.

 *all static files are generated with webpack*